 Contact: Tammy Turner: firstname.lastname@example.org

-Organizations and homeowners will be opening up their green spaces and backyards to share various sustainable and Earth-friendly practices!
-Visit 7 creative, sustainable backyards and green spaces at your own pace and in any order.
-This educational event is FREE and open to the public!
-You may print a backyard tour brochure with event details, tour addresses, site descriptions, and the list of awesome prizes at the finale!
-You may not make it to all 7 locations during the 3-hour event, so pick your favorites to visit first.
+Organizations and homeowners will be opening up their green spaces and backyards to share various sustainable or earth-friendly practices.
+This educational event will be FREE and open to the public.
+Participants can visit the 6 tour locations at their own pace and in any order.
+You may not make it to all 6 locations during the 3-hour event, so pick your favorites to visit first.

-Although pre-registration is not required, you can earn 1 EXTRA ticket for the drawing, when you log into Facebook by 3pm on June 15th to RSVP.
-Click "Going" on the Healthy Cedar Valley Coalition's Facebook Event Post!
+Pre-registration is not required.
+However, you can earn 1 EXTRA ticket for the prize drawing when you click "Going" to RSVP on the Facebook event by 3pm on June 14th.

 Backyard Tour Locations:

 Pick a place to start and sign a participation waiver for the day at this first location.
 You will get 1 ticket at EACH site that you visit, which you can enter into the prize drawing during the finale at SingleSpeed Brewing at 1:30 PM.
 The more locations you visit, the better your chances are of winning!